C191068/Ali_Khatami_Hardhat2/README.md

 So a good way is to number them so that they run in order <br>
 you want them to run <br>

+Since we have one contract to deploy <br>